Securely manage your Carewell SEIU 503 benefits online 24/7!

 Using Your Card

-• for Medicare premiums (see below for information on the reimbursement process for Medicare premiums);
+• Medicare premiums (see above for information on the reimbursement process for Medicare premiums);

-• for dental care, vision care, and hearing services;
+• Dental care, vision care, and hearing services;

-• for medical expenses received by your spouse or dependents.
+• Medical expenses for your spouse or dependents;

 Make an appointment

-Please check with your healthcare provider before making an appointment to make sure your provider is covered by Medicare and services will be covered under your Medicare coverage.
+Please check with your healthcare provider before making an appointment to make sure your provider is covered by Medicare and services are covered under your Medicare coverage.

 Keep Your Benefit